talkvegantome/talkvegan-hugo/content/english/anti-vegan/pests.md

 ### So where to from here?

-While the ideals of veganism are always placed first, an indiidual vegan may embody any number of specific moral theories including, (but not limited to) rights based, utilitarianism, eco-feminism, egoism or virtue theory.
+While the ideals of veganism are always placed first, an individual vegan may embody any number of specific moral theories including, (but not limited to) rights based, utilitarianism, eco-feminism, egoism or virtue theory.
 A vegan may even take an eclectic approach and combine two or more of these moral theories.

 This is no different to the environmentalist (or indeed any member of the human species) who all hold differing views about the nature of the good, and of right and wrong acts.